superchordate/rshiny-template-auth/README.md

 ## reCAPTCHA Setup

 You may want to use reCAPTCHA to prevent bots from creating accounts.
 You can add an invisible check to verify users without any extra clicks.
-It requires some extra setup though.
+It requires some setup though.

-This verification is free for up to 10,000 assessments per organization, and super cheap after that.<sup>[2](https://cloud.google.com/security/products/recaptcha?pricing&hl=en#pricing)</sup>
+This verification is free for up to 10,000 assessments per organization, and super cheap after that.<sup>[2](https://cloud.google.com/security/products/recaptcha?pricing&hl=en#pricing)</sup> You can be alerted if the reCAPTCHA starts getting hit excessively.
+See [this forum post](https://stackoverflow.com/questions/78450805/monitoring-and-alerts-configuration-for-google-recaptcha-v3-enterprise-edition).

+I've implemented a relatively simple check during user registration.
+A future enhancement may include checks at every login.
+There are a lot of different ways this can be used.
+See https://cloud.google.com/recaptcha/docs/best-practices-oat for a fairly comprehensive list of defense strategies.

 _These steps haven't been fully vetted by me so you might need some troubleshooting.
-If you do run into problems, please submit a PR to fix the instructions._
+If you run into problems, please submit a PR to fix the instructions._

 After following Identity Provider setup steps: